fabiocolacio/Mercury/mercury-server/README.md

 ## Installing

-If you have Go installed, navigate your terminal to this directory (``mercury-server``) then run:
+First follow the instructions [in the wiki](https://github.com/fabiocolacio/Mercury/wiki/Setting-Up-The-Build-Environment) to setup your build environment.

+Next, navigate to the ``mercury-server`` directory, and install the server:

 ```
+$ cd $GOPATH/src/github.com/fabiocolacio/mercury/mercury-server
-$ go build
+$ go install
 ```

-The executable ``mercury-server`` will be produced in the current working directory.
+The source will be compiled, and the executable will be placed in ``$GOPATH/bin``.
+If you followed the instructions in the wiki, the binary will already be in your ``$PATH``.

-You can move the executable anywhere you please.
-To move it to the ``$PATH`` type:
+You are free to move the executable as you please.
+For example, if you would like to install it to ``/usr/local/bin``, you could issue the command:

 ```
-$ sudo mv mercury-server /usr/local/bin
+$ sudo mv $GOPATH/bin/mercury-server /usr/local/bin
 ```

 ## Configuration